withastro/roadmap/proposals/0032-middleware-api.md

 # Detailed Design

+## Changes from the Stage 2 proposal

+- `resolve` has been renamed to `next`;
+- `next` doesn't accept an `APIContext` to work;
+- `locals` values need to be serializable to avoid the introduction of non-user code from third-party libraries that can run scripts;
+- `middleware` export function has been renamed `onRequest`.
+This name change has two benefits:
+  1. It shows intent and explains when this function is called;
+  2. It allows adding more functions with the `on*` prefix in the future, which could show the intent of when the function is called in the Astro route life cycle;

+## Implementation instructions

-To define a middleware, a user would need to create a physical file under the `src/` folder, called `middleware.js`.
+To define a middleware, a user must create a physical file under the `src/` folder, called `middleware.js`.

-The resolution of the file follow the ECMA standards, which means that the following alternatives are all valid in Astro:
+The resolution of the file follows the ECMA standards, which means that the following alternatives are all valid in Astro:
 - `src/middleware.js`
 - `src/middleware.ts`